a-bekheet/vectorized-physics-citations/cpp_embedder/README.md

 # cpp_embedder

-A pure C++17 implementation of sentence embeddings using the all-MiniLM-L6-v2 architecture.
+A pure C++17 **reference implementation** of sentence embeddings using the all-MiniLM-L6-v2 architecture.
 Zero external dependencies - just standard C++ library.

+> **Note**: This is an educational reference implementation demonstrating transformer inference from scratch in pure C++.
+It prioritizes code clarity and readability over performance.
+For production use, the Python `sentence-transformers` library is recommended.

 ## Overview

 cpp_embedder transforms text into 384-dimensional dense vectors suitable for semantic similarity tasks.
-It implements the full pipeline: tokenization, transformer encoding, mean pooling, and normalization.
+It implements the full pipeline from scratch: tokenization, transformer encoding, mean pooling, and normalization.

 **Key features:**

-- Pure C++17, no external dependencies
+- Pure C++17, no external dependencies (no BLAS, no SIMD)
-- Compatible with all-MiniLM-L6-v2 model weights
+- Implements all-MiniLM-L6-v2 architecture from scratch
 - WordPiece tokenizer implementation
 - 384-dimensional normalized embeddings
 - Command-line interface
 - Python bindings (via ctypes)
 - Cross-platform (Linux, macOS, Windows)
+- Educational: well-commented, readable code

 ## Quick Start